 The signatories originally estimated that consumers would save \$1.6 billion annually in energy costs once the benefits of the Tier 3 commitments were fully realized.
-In the second year of the Tier 3 energy levels, the signatories far exceeded this estimate, with more than \$2.5 billion in annual savings.9 These 2021 energy savings exceed the power generated by six typical 500-megawatt coal-run power plants10 annually and avoid 13 million metric tons of CO2 emissions per year compared to the national set-top box energy use and related emissions from the base year of 2012.11
+In the third year of the Tier 3 energy levels, the signatories continued to far exceed this estimate, with more than \$3 billion in annual savings.
+These 2022 energy savings exceed the power generated by six typical 500-megawatt coal-run power plants annually and avoid 14.2 million metric tons of CO2 emissions per year compared to the national set-top box energy use and related emissions from the base year of 2012.